 Other countries ban the export of their native species, to prevent declining numbers.
 In 2017, Kenya banned the export of many snakes, including the African rock python.
 According to The Guardian, this was done as any snake reaching adult size was being caught and shipped to pet stores or breeders, which negatively affected the ability of the population to breed.

 Paperwork for Transporting Snakes Internationally

-When you ship live animals, there’s a lot of paperwork you have to fill out.
+When you ship live animals, there’s paperwork to fill out.
 You’ll need a CITES permit.
 CITES is the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
 The point is to prevent you from shipping an endangered or threatened snake.
-CITES permits cost $100 at the time of writing.
+CITES permits cost $100.

 You’ll also need to book an inspection with a federal wildlife agent for your CITES II permit.
-This cost $331 at the time of writing.
+This cost $331.
 If this inspection is done at a non-designated port, you’ll also need an ‘Exception to Designated Port Permit’ from USFWS (U.S. Fish and Wildlife Service).

-What paperwork you’ll need depends on why you’re shipping the snakes.
-If you’re shipping them as merchandise—e.g., you are a breeder, and you’re trying to turn a profit—then you’ll need each of these permits.
+The paperwork needed depends on why you’re shipping snakes.
+If you’re shipping them as merchandise e.g. you are a breeder, and you’re trying to turn a profit, then you’ll need each of these permits.
 However, if you’re shipping your pets, then you likely won’t need an import/export license.

 You should research the laws of the country you’re shipping to and the company you’re shipping with to ensure that you stay within the law.